 In the weeks following the tragic Boston bombings, the American public has had time to reflect on the mainstream media’s coverage of the crisis.
 Several news outlets have been criticized for their inaccurate reporting of critical details.
-Judy Dalglish, Dean of the Phillip Merrill College of Journalism at the University of Maryland argues that because in [...]
+Lucy Dalglish, Dean of the Phillip Merrill College of Journalism at the University of Maryland argues that because in [...]

 Library of Congress FSA/OWI Photographs NPR:’Grapes Of Wrath’ And The Politics of Book Burning Nobel Prizes: John Steinbeck The Steinbeck Institute The Steinbeck Center PBS: The American Novel: John Steinbeck PBS: The Fight in the Fields

 Before he wrote his Pulitzer Prize-winning novel The Grapes of Wrath, John Steinbeck was commissioned by The San Francisco News to write a series of articles on the migrant laborers of the Salinas Valley.
 The result, ‘The Harvest Gypsies” (1936) were published consecutively from October 5 to October 12, 1936.
 In 1938 the Simon J. [...]

 “Over the years I’ve not written about the shootings.
 And never felt any special compunction to do so,” Filkins said.
 “And yet, when the Newtown shooting happened… because it was these children, I felt compelled to try to write something.”